 In our web proxy guide, we took a closer look at seven free services.

 No configuration necessary

 Only for basic HTTP connections

 Necessary to visit the web proxy's website

 Option #2: Browser Extension

-In case you don't want to always go to the web proxy's website in order to establish a proxy connection, you can install a free browser extension.
+In case you don't want to visit the web proxy's website every time you want to establish a proxy connection, you can install a free browser extension.
 A number of well-known VPN services also offer these:

 CyberGhost does its best to tempt users of its free proxy extension into upgrading to one of its premium VPN subscriptions.

 Unfortunately, Windscribe's proxy extension has a monthly data limit of 1 GB (this can be upgraded to 10 GB if you create an account with the service).
 All the same, it's possible to configure a range of different settings with the extension, including security features like an adblocker, or "Do Not Disturb" mode, which blocks notifications.